Brickle-Pickle/ESP32-Mini-console/README.md

 - Multiple games orchestration and shared helpers in `gamesFunctions.*`
 - Trivia mode with questions loaded from `data/questions.tr`
 - LED control and animations in `ledFunctions.*`
+- Snake game with scoring and leaderboard in `snake.*`
 - Centralized configuration in `config.*`
 - Common utilities in `utils.*`
 - Score files in `data/` and 3D printable models in `models/`